 Let’s just assume that we all know what ‘Feminist Legal Scholarship’ is more or less about.
 We could simply say that a feminist legal scholar is a legal scholar that is a feminist.
 Wouldn’t that be wonderful?
 If we could just simplify everything, and accept that the easiest answer is the truer?
-Yet, in a Socratic paradigm, one question gives birth to many others, like: ‘what a feminist is?’ ‘what is legal scholarship?’ and so on and so forth, and “en oida oti ouden oida”.
+Yet, in a Socratic paradigm, one question gives birth to many others, like: ‘What a feminist is?’
+‘What is legal scholarship?’ and so on and so forth, and “en oida oti ouden oida”.

 The truth of the matter is that if you ask five different feminist legal scholars what is it that this style of law is all about, you are very likely to receive five different answers.
 The internalized reflex of being politically correct is a syndrome well spread among legal scholars, while we may not even be conscious of that need of ours.
-Thankfully, though, we have philosophy to show us the way and lead us into the light once more.
-The moment we start to critically question norms, and dispute epistemological patterns, this is the instance that philosophy comes into play.
+Thankfully though, we have Philosophy to show us the way and lead us into the light once more.
+The moment we start to critically question norms, and dispute epistemological patterns, this is the instance that Philosophy comes into play.

-As philosophy teaches, truth is often hidden in language, (See: Heidegger, 1962, p.
+As philosophy teaches, Truth is often hidden in language, (See: Heidegger, 1962, p.
 261) and the language we use today, is indicative of the criterion used for determining the status of women.
 I am referring to the simple exercise of comparing it with the status of men.
 What I mean to argue, is that feminists constantly use the term equality, but what do they mean can only be known by comparing the status of women with the status of men.
-It is unfortunately impossible to escape from this binary, when dealing with the feminist idea.
-It makes sense to add in this train of thought the words of Derrida, who famously argued that all we are able to understand is differences.
+It is unfortunately impossible to escape from this binary when dealing with the feminist idea.
+It makes sense to add to this train of thought the words of Derrida, who famously argued that all we are able to understand is differences.

 The need to engage with ‘feminist legal scholarship’ is today more evident and justifiable than ever.
-As I came to understand it, ultimately refers to: Consciousness raising; Asking the “woman question”; Challenging patriarchy and the legal norms deriving from it; Deconstructing the subject of the legal claim and the traditional binaries as well as hierarchies in law; Addressing gender-based violence; Restoring history through the collection of facts that uncover the cases of female victims; and last but not least addressing that traditionally law has been a male construct, and that the subject of law is male.
+As I came to understand it, ultimately refers to: Consciousness-raising; Asking the “woman question”; Challenging patriarchy and the legal norms deriving from it; Deconstructing the subject of the legal claim and the traditional binaries, as well as hierarchies in law; Addressing gender-based violence; Restoring history through the collection of facts that uncover the cases of female victims; and last but not least addressing that traditionally law has been a male construct and that the subject of law is male.
 “For women to be included as subjects of law, their voices have to be listened to and, more importantly, to be heard and acted upon.
-For too long the law, legal theory and jurisprudence has presented itself as a rational objective ordering of gender-neutral persons, while at the same time subconsciously addressing only the essential male.”
+For too long the law, legal theory, and jurisprudence has presented itself as a rational objective ordering of gender-neutral persons, while at the same time subconsciously addressing only the essential male.”
 (See: H. Barnett, 2013, p.
 4).

 There is still work to be done!